thejspr/thejspr.com/_posts/2012-04-22-import-heroku-databases-locally.markdown

 ## Long (non-rails) version

-I have recently started a pet-project which emails me a random piece of text each day, to remind me of something.
-I am making this as I often read something which gives an insight that I want to be reminded of in the future for it to be properly 'persisted' in my brain.
+I recently started a pet-project which emails me a random piece of text each day, to remind me of something.
+I am making this as I often read something which gives an insight that I want to be reminded of in the future, for it to be properly 'persisted' in my brain.
 Stay posted for the MVP.

 ### Backing up Postgres on Heroku